 Emily is originally from South Sioux City, Nebraska and joined BCDM in August 2012.
 She works with the architectural staff and consultants to design, analyze and detail the structural components of a project.
-She manages the BIM models for the structural department and is pursuing her professional engineering license.
-Outside the office, Emily enjoys spending time with her husband and new baby and reading a good book when she finds the time.
+She manages the BIM models for the structural department.
+Outside the office, Emily enjoys spending time with her husband and two sons and reading a good book when she finds the time.

 Master of Architectural Engineering – University of Nebraska